Cardinal-Cryptography/aleph-node-runner/README.md

 ## Additional options

-The script allows you to customize the run in several ways, as listed below.
+The script allows you to customize the run in several ways, as listed below:

 * `--data_dir`: specify the directory in which all of the chain data will be stored (defaults to `~/.alephzero`)
 * `--mainnet`: join the Aleph Mainnet instead of the default Testnet